Managing Partner

 Fax: (856) 234-4848

 Rich Frankel is the managing partner of Bross & Frankel.
-He is a member of the New Jersey and Pennsylvania bars.
+He is a member of the New Jersey and Pennsylvania bars and is licensed to appear before the Court of Appeals for Veterans Claims.
 He has focused exclusively on disability and compensation benefits since 2005.
 Mr. Frankel joined what is now Bross & Frankel after having watched his father struggle with disability, fighting a lengthy illness.
-Mr. Frankel founded the firm’s veteran’s law practice and substantially grew the long term disability practice, focusing Bross & Frankel’s ability to fight for all of the disability benefits available to his clients.
+Mr. Frankel founded the firm’s veteran’s law practice and substantially grew the long term disability practice.
+This helped complete the firm’s range and ability to fight for all of the disability benefits available to his clients.
 Mr. Frankel additionally fights for clients in court, obtaining frequent victories in Social Security appeals and against insurance companies in Federal court.

 Mr. Frankel graduated with honors from the University of the Arts and is a 2005 graduate of the Temple University Beasley School of Law.
 Mr. Frankel participated in the Beasley School’s nationally acclaimed “Integrated Trial Advocacy Program” and was the founding president of the law school’s chapter of the American Constitution Society.
 Mr. Frankel was also a Certified Legal Intern at the Temple Legal Aid Office, where he successfully represented clients in Social Security/SSI cases.